 You need to keep your bedroom cool to rest comfortably on hot summer days.
 This gets complicated as you lay down on the bed.
 The body transfers the heat to the mattress that then traps the heat.

 Using cotton bed sheets on the bed absorbs the moisture fast from your body and keeps you cool.
 There are many different styles and designs of cotton sheets available for extra comfort and smoothness.

 For an authentic luxurious experience, you can also choose silk bed linens that don’t get hot quickly.

 Over to You

-There you have it, 39 pro-tips to beat the heat in hot summer days.
-Some of it, we have used personally, and it works like a charm, and were able to cool down the room without using any air conditioner.
+There you have it, 39 pro-tips to beat the heat on hot summer days.
+Some of it, we have used personally, and it works like a charm and was able to cool down the room without using any air conditioner.